 - Queries are matched exactly (e.g., cat will not match cats).

-- If your query has punctuation in it, it will be matched exactly so use quotation marks (e.g., "ow.ly" or "peanut butter & jelly").
+- If your query has punctuation in it, it will be matched exactly so use quotation marks (e.g., "ow.ly" or "peanut butter and jelly").
 Do not use any commas in your queries.

 - Queries are not case sensitive, so uppercase and lowercase letters do not impact your results.